 Related Post: Who’s Invited To A Reading Of The Will?

 What Is a Beneficiary?

 A beneficiary, on the other hand, is someone who is named in the deceased’s Will or Trust as a recipient of assets when the decedent dies.
-The beneficiary may be an heir, a friend, or an organization, such as a church or a charity.
+The beneficiary may be an heir, a friend, family member.
+Or an organization, such as a church or a charity.